GlenTiki/autocannon-reporter/readme.md

   -i/--input FILE
         The path to the json results.
 Required when not piping into this tool.
-  -v/--version
+  -c/--compare FILES
+        Paths to json files to build comparison reports from -v/--version
         Print the version number.
   -h/--help